 Each month we will have a different topic where we will accept two (2) paid pitches that represent two aspects of the theme.
 The themes will represent subjects that can delve into the idea of critical fandom -- how do we as fans analyze our favorite things with care and consider the wider world that the fandom either represents or ignores?
 What we're hoping for are different opinions from marginalized voices that analyze and dissect nerdy media either through the lens of that marginalization or just from that underrepresented voice.

 Pitches can be submitted up to the last Friday of the prior month (July 2018 pitch deadline is June 29th with acceptance or rejection by July 6).
 Posting will typically occur on the 2nd and 4th Thursdays of the month.
-Email email@example.com to pitch or for questions about this series.
+Email firstname.lastname@example.org to pitch (with clips)or for questions about this series.

 Essays about growing up nerdy, your experiences in fandom, your first fandom memory, first convention experience, first time meeting other nerds in real life, etc. Especially those coming from a Black/PoC perspective.